 Glynis Barber's West End stage credits include the role of 'Genie Klein' in Marc Bruni's production of Douglas McGrath's Beautiful - The Carole King Musical at the Aldwych Theatre in 2015.

 Honeysuckle Weeks' London theatre credits include the role of 'Sarah Prentice' in Roy Marsden's production of Agatha Christie's (writing as Mary Westmacott) A Daughter's A Daughter at the Trafalgar Studios in 2009.

-The Best Man in London at the Playhouse Theatre public previews from 24 February 2018, opens on 5 March 2018 and closes on 12 May 2018
+The Best Man in London at the Playhouse Theatre previewed from 24 February 2018, opened on 5 March 2018, and closed on 12 May 2018